What is preheat in welding?

 Reduced cycle time

-The induction method of preheating and stress relieving provides significantly quicker time-to-temperature.
-On thicker applications, such as high pressure steam lines, induction heating can slash two hours from cycle time.
+The induction method of welding preheat and stress relieving provides significantly quicker time-to-temperature.
+On thicker applications, such as high-pressure steam lines, induction heating can slash two hours from cycle time.
 It is conceivable to reduce cycle time from the control temperature to soak temperature.
 When combined with other usability factors, it is not uncommon to expect a 50 percent total cycle time reduction.

 Reduced consumables costs

-Preheating and stress relieving through the induction method is extremely worker-friendly.
-Induction heating does not require hot heating elements and connectors.
-Very little airborne particulate is associated with the insulation blankets, and the insulation itself is not exposed to temperatures over 1800 degrees F, which can cause insulation to break down into dust and then breathed by workers .
+Welding preheat and stress relieving through the induction method is extremely worker-friendly.
+Induction heating does not require hot heating elements or connectors.
+Very little airborne particulate is associated with the insulation blankets, and the insulation itself is not exposed to temperatures over 1,800 degrees Fahrenheit, which can cause insulation to break down into dust.

 One of the most important factors impacting productivity in stress relieving is not interrupting the cycle.
 In most instances, cycle interruption means the heat treat will need to be re-run, which is significant when a thermal cycle can take a day to complete.
 The induction heating system components make cycle interruptions unlikely.
 The cabling for induction is simple, making it less likely to fail.
 Also, no contactors are used to control the heat input to the part.

-The Miller Induction Preheat and Post Weld Heat Treatment System was originally designed for preheating and stress relieving of pipe.
-Now, users of induction heating systems have adapted the process for weldolets, elbows, valves, and other parts.
+The Miller® induction system was originally designed for preheating and stress relieving of pipe.
+Now, users of induction heating systems have adapted the process for weldolets, elbows, valves and other parts.
 One of the aspects of induction heating that makes it attractive for complex shapes is the ability to adjust the coils during the heating process to accommodate unique parts and heat sinks.
-The operator can start the process, determine the affects of the heating process in real-time and modify the coil position to change the result.
+The operator can start the process, determine the effects of the heating process in real time and modify the coil position to change the result.
 Lastly, the induction cables can be moved without waiting for air cooling at the end of the cycle.

 Induction heating in welding applications

-Miller Electric Mfg.
-Co., the manufacturer of induction heating systems for welding applications, has proven its technology on a number of projects, including oil and gas pipelines, heavy equipment construction and maintenance and repair of mining equipment.
+Miller manufactures induction heating systems for welding applications, and has proven its technology on a number of projects, including oil and gas pipelines, construction, and maintenance and repair of mining equipment.
 Summaries of various projects are presented below.

 A North American oil pipeline maintenance operation had used a combination of propane torches and electrical resistance to heat pipe before welding encirclement repair sleeves or STOPPLE fittings to the pipeline's 48-inch girth.
 While many repairs could be made without having to stop oil flow or drain it from the pipe, the presence of the crude itself hampered welding efficiency due to the heat sink effect of the flowing oil.
-Propane torches required constant interruption of welding to maintain heat, and resistance heating - while providing continuous heat - often couldn't meet required weld temperatures.
+Propane torches required constant interruption of welding to maintain heat, while resistance heating — which provided continuous heat — often couldn't meet required weld temperatures.

 The maintenance company turned to induction heating as a solution.
-On encirclement sleeve repairs, two 25kW systems were employed with parallel blankets to obtain a preheat temperature of 125 degrees F. As a result, cycle time was reduced from 8-12 hours to 4 hours per girth weld.
-Preheating for a STOPPLE fitting (a "T" junction with valve) repair had been even more challenging due to the fitting's greater wall thickness.
-With induction heating however, the company used four 25kW systems with a paralleled blanket set-up.
-Two systems were used on each side of the "T".
-One system was used on the mainline to preheat the oil and the second was used to preheat the "T" at the circumferential weld joint.
-The preheat temperature was 125 degrees F. The weld time was reduced from 12-18 hours to seven hours per girth weld.
+On encirclement sleeve repairs, two 25-kilowatt systems were employed with parallel blankets to obtain a preheat temperature of 125 degrees Fahrenheit.
+As a result, cycle time was reduced from eight to 12 hours to four hours per girth weld.
+Preheating for a STOPPLE fitting (a T junction with valve) repair had been even more challenging due to the fitting's greater wall thickness.
+With induction heating however, the company used four 25-kilowatt systems with a paralleled blanket set up.
+Two systems were used on each side of the T junction.
+One system was used on the mainline to preheat the oil and the second was used to preheat the T at the circumferential weld joint.
+The preheat temperature was 125 degrees Fahrenheit.
+The weld time was reduced from 12 to 18 hours to seven hours per girth weld.

-A natural gas pipeline construction project entailed building a 36 in. diameter, .633 in. pipeline from Alberta, Canada to Chicago.
-On one spread of this pipeline, the welding contractor used two 25kW power sources mounted on a tractor with the induction blankets attached to booms for speed and convenience.
+A natural gas pipeline construction project entailed building a 36-inch diameter, .633-inch pipeline from Alberta, Canada, to Chicago.
+On one spread of this pipeline, the welding contractor used two 25-kilowatt power sources mounted on a tractor with the induction blankets attached to booms for speed and convenience.
 The power sources were used to preheat both sides of the pipe joint.
 Critical to this process was speed and reliable temperature control.
-As alloy content increases in materials to reduce weight and weld time, and to increase part life, controlling preheat temperatures becomes more critical.
-In this induction heating application, it required less than three minutes to obtain the 250 degrees F preheat temperature, versus approximately five minutes using traditional preheating methods.
+As alloy content increases in materials to reduce weight and weld time and to increase part life, controlling preheat temperatures becomes more critical.
+In this induction heating application, it required less than three minutes to obtain the 250 degrees Fahrenheit preheat temperature, versus approximately five minutes using traditional preheating methods.
 In addition, temperature uniformity and operator safety were improved.

-On a typical 16 in. weldolet with a 2 in. wall thickness, resistance preheating and stress relieving used to take five-and-a-half hours to complete.
-Induction heating was able to shave two hours off the time-to-temperature (600 degrees F) and another hour to reach soak temperature (600 degrees F to 1350 degrees F) for stress relieving.
+On a typical 16-inch weldolet with a 2-inch wall thickness, resistance preheating and stress relieving used to take five and a half hours to complete.
+Induction heating was able to shave two hours off the time-to-temperature (600 degrees Fahrenheit) and another hour to reach soak temperature (600 to 1,350 degrees Fahrenheit) for stress relieving.
 The simplicity of wrapping the induction blankets around complex shapes further reduced the time to perform the heat treat.
-It took the fitters 15 minutes to wrap a joint that would have required two workers two hours to prepare using a resistance set-up.
+It took the fitters 15 minutes to wrap a joint that would have required two workers two hours to prepare using a resistance set up.